The small and relaxed Azura Selous is set on the bank of the Ruaha River.

 Behind the pool, raised up slightly on different levels, are two stone areas draped in canvas.
-One houses Azura's lounge area with dark leather sofas and a selection of coffee-table books on a low table.
-Various antique safari ornaments lend a slightly colonial feel and – with an open front and gauze windows at the back – it all feels very airy and spacious.
-Alongside is the dining area, whose dark furniture and black chandeliers give it an elegant edge, yet the open front allows views of the pool area and on to the river, so it retains a natural feel.
+One houses Azura's lounge area with very comfortable sofas and a selection of coffee-table books on low tables.
+The colours and design lend a quirky, modern and fresh feel – with an open front and gauze windows at the back – it all feels very airy and spacious.
+Alongside is the dining area, whose open front allows views of the pool area and on to the river, so it retains a natural feel.

 Adjoining the bedroom is a stone-built dressing room, which can be curtained off, and has space for luggage and hanging clothes.
 This in turn leads to the bathroom, which has the luxury of very spacious inside and outside showers – the latter with water cascading over a piece of slate rock, like a waterfall.
 You’ll also find a flushing toilet and twin sinks with views out to the river, and a small mirror.
 Some toiletries, such as shampoo and body wash, are provided.